matkoch/matkoch.github.io/_drafts/2019-12-12-multi-repository-projects.md

 > **Does this mean there will be a single repo for all of .NET?**<br />
 > No. We will be reducing the number of repos that contribute to .NET, but currently we do not believe that going all the way down to one is the right answer.

-So generally speaking and actually as quite often in software engineering, there is no strict _DO_ or _DON'T_.
+So generally speaking and actually as quite often in software engineering, there is no strict _DO_ or _DO NOT_.
 It always depends on the particular circumstances, like requirements, the ecosystem in general, and involved parties.

+## Why to use them

+So we've covered why they shouldn't be used.
+Let's look at the other side of the medal:

+- **Isolated work:** having clear boundaries can also mean to have more guidance and that there are less places to search for something.
+- **Separate changelog:** from release management perspective, having a dedicated changelog per sub-project is much more discoverable.
+We can immediately see how a project was affected (or if at all) in different versions.
+Global changelogs could use sections indeed, but I still see this as less convenient.
+- **Release cycles:** some parts of our product might require different release cycles.
+For instance, support for a particular third-party platform, like mobile operating systems, could require us to adapt to that.
+- **Versioning:** with different release cycles, it's reasonable to have a different versioning strategy.
+For instance, when writing extensions for Rider or Visual Studio, we could align with their major version number to
+- **

 Why use them?
 - Isolated work